aws-samples/ecs-deep-learning-workshop/README.md

 *Note: You'll notice there's a task definition already there in the list.
 Ignore this until you reach lab 5.*

 2\.
-First, name your task definition, e.g. "mxnet".
+First, select **EC2** as launch type compatibility and click on Next Step.
+Then name your task definition, e.g. "mxnet".
 If you happen to create a task definition that is a duplicate of an existing task definition, ECS will create a new revision, incrementing the version number automatically.

 3\.
 Next, click on **Add container** and complete the fields in the Add container window; for this lab, you will only need to complete the Standard fields.